vnj64/vnj64/README.md

 [![Header](https://github.com/vnj64/vnj64/blob/main/assets/github.png)](https://en.wikipedia.org/wiki/Anonymous_(hacker_group)#:~:text=Anonymous%20is%20a%20decentralized%20international,and%20the%20Church%20of%20Scientology.)

-## I`m Python Junior Developer.
+## I`m Java Backend Developer.
-I am a junior in Python and for today I have a bunch of useful skills in coding.
+I am a Backend Java Developer and for today I have a bunch of useful skills in coding.
 There are some of them:

-* Python (web dev flask django, tg bots aiogram)
+* Java
+* Spring Boot
-* FastAPI
+* Hibernate
 * Git/GitHub/GitLab
+* Python
 * Docker/Docker-compose
 * HTML/CSS